openstack/project-team-guide/doc/source/open-community.rst

 * Organizing the content of the project team track in our Design Summits
 * Interacting with the release team in the #openstack-relmgr-office IRC channel
 * Participating in the weekly `Cross Project meeting`_
-* Maintaining cycle and development milestone plans
+* Maintaining cycle and development milestone plans.
+The dates for milestones and releases are `posted`_ well in advance, make sure you have sufficient free time on those special weeks.
 * Targeting and maintaining targeted bugs
 * Working with the release team on milestone delivery week, feature freeze, release candidate weeks, and final release week
+* If an unexpected event occurs that doesn't give you sufficient time to dedicate to the items above, it is your responsibility to step down and allow someone with more time to take over.

 The PTL for each project team is elected on a 6-month term.
 Thus, the project will have an election every 6 months to determine the leader of the project